-General Fire and Safety offers an extensive selection of hard heads and components.
+General Fire and Safety of Omaha offers an extensive selection of hard hats, accessories and components.
 We offer hard hats through a wide spectrum of ratings, colors, and uses.
-General Fire ans Safety can provide HT hard hats, LT hard hats, HV hard hats and more.
+General Fire and Safety of Omaha can provide HT hard hats, LT hard hats, HV hard hats and more.
 Read below and get tips on using, selecting, and replacing hard hats.

 Hard Hat Requirements:

 - Manufacturing date is found underneath brim of hat.

 - No specific date on when they need new.
 Visual inspection must be performed before wearing.